What is social development in children

 How parents can facilitate social interactions

-There are a number of ways parents can facilitate positive youth development.
+There are a number of ways parents can facilitate a child’s social development.

 Positive home experiences

-Both early childhood experiences with parents and current experiences in healthy relationships are important to a developing child.
+Both early childhood experiences with parents and current experiences in healthy relationships are essential to a developing child.

-Sensitive parenting and positive family relationships are protective factors that are highly correlated with healthy social development in children.
+Sensitive parenting and positive family relationships are protective factors that are highly correlated with healthy social development for children.

 Teach social rules

-Start teaching clear standards and social rules in the early years.
+Start teaching clear standards and social rules in the early years of life.
 Provide clear rules and expectations about behavior.

 Explain the reasons for these rules and how their behaviors can affect others, just as the actions of others can affect them.

 Praise desirable behavior for reinforcement.
-When you notice undesirable behavior, gently point it out.
+When you notice problem behavior, gently point it out.
 Show them the proper action and help them practice it.